 7) Choose homeowners insurance – Let your agent know your closing date and find out if they need an inspection of their own.

 A homeowners policy covering the mortgage company is required at closing.
 Make sure that you are also covered in the event of a loss.
-If you work with an experience agent, they will know which reports you will need and what questions you are going to be asked.
-Once you pick your policy, your Realtor can make sure the insurance agent has all the information they need.
+If you work with an experienced agent, they will know which reports you will need and what questions you are going to be asked.
+Once you pick your policy, your realtor can make sure the insurance agent has all the information they need.
 There is nothing worse than the insurance inspectors report three months after you move in requiring you to replace the hot water heater or roof.

 This is another item that can be shopped around to save you some money.
 Again, we caution that cheaper is not always better.
 Read over what is covered and not covered.
 If there are any outbuildings, decide if you want them covered from loss.
 If you have valuables, make sure the agent knows about them.
 Also, make sure that you are made complete after a loss – not just the mortgage company.
 These are all “Conversations” to have with your insurance agent.